-In this article we explain why on-premises ERP software is dying a slow death.
-With the emergence of the Cloud as a viable computing platform that is much more efficient and easier for users, older technology models and methods are fading into the distance.
+In this article we explain why Cloud ERP solutions are leading to the slow death of on-premises ERP software.
+With the emergence of the Cloud as a viable computing platform that is much more efficient and easier for users, older technology models and methods are fading away.
 Estimates of how far advanced the transition is vary but most industry specialists believe that spending on Cloud infrastructure already exceeds on-premises.
 Cloud-based software and storage is now the dominant delivery model.
 You have only to look at how user-facing applications are now delivered by Microsoft (Office365), Google (Workspace), Adobe (Document Cloud), for example, to see the change.
 Large government agencies such as DOD are moving their most sensitive systems to the Cloud.
 Similarly, ERP software, the largest enterprise software application, which was once solely offered as an “on-premises” solution has now moved into the Cloud.
 At the upper-end of the ERP market large enterprises have already made the transition to Cloud.
 For mid and small enterprises, their slower but nonetheless, clear transition has meant that on-premises ERP software is on a path to a slow but inevitable death.

 ERP Software 101